Battle of New Ross (1798): Aftermath

 Casualties in the Battle of New Ross are estimated at 2,800 to 3,000 rebels and at least 230 members of the garrison dead, wounded or missing.
 An Augustinian Friar at New Ross on 5 June 1798, the day of the Battle, entered in the Augustinian Church Mass Book the following in Latin: "Hodie hostis rebellis repulsa est ab obsidione oppidi cum magna caede, puta 3000", ("today, the rebel enemy was driven back from the assault of the town with great slaughter [carnage], estimated at 3000".)
-A loyalist eye-witness account stated; "The remaining part of the evening (of 5 June 1798) was spent in searching for and shooting the insurgents, whose loss in killed was estimated at two thousand, eight hundred and six men."The second figure is probably the most accurate of all figures given – it indicates that an attempt to make an accurate count had been made.
+A loyalist eye-witness account stated; "The remaining part of the evening (of 5 June 1798) was spent in searching for and shooting the insurgents, whose loss in killed was estimated at two thousand, eight hundred and six men."

+The second figure is probably the most accurate of all figures given – it indicates that an attempt to make an accurate count had been made.
 However, one of the rebel commanders, Thomas Cloney, claimed the rebels had at most 300 killed.
 Most of the dead rebels were thrown in the River Barrow or buried in a mass grave outside the town walls, a few days after the battle.
 The remaining rebel elements reorganised and established a camp at Sliabh Coillte some five miles (8 km) to the east but never attempted to attack the town again.
-They later attacked a column of troops John Moore at the battle of Foulksmills on 20 June 1798 but were defeated.
+They later attacked a column of troops led by General John Moore at the battle of Foulksmills on 20 June 1798 but were defeated.